 4. Pairs can exercise each other

-Seeing how Claude and Lola play together during her stay showed me just how happier Frenchies are in pairs.
+Seeing how Claude and the puppy play together during her stay showed me just how happier Frenchies are in pairs.
 They love each other’s company and really wear each other out.

-During the 10 days that Lola stayed with us, I actually reduced the number of walks that I took Claude on.
-This was for 2 reasons, firstly Lola is still a puppy, so I wasn’t able to go on our longer walks, but in the main it’s due to the exercise they gave each other.
+During the 10 days that the puppy stayed with us, I actually reduced the number of walks that I took Claude on.
+This was for 2 reasons, firstly she is still a puppy, so I wasn’t able to go on our longer walks, but in the main it’s due to the exercise they gave each other.

 From the moment they woke up in the morning they would start to be active.
 They would play fight, chew at each other, chase, and run.